 Start now on driving licensing online

-You can’t apply online if your name or title has changed or if you have a 5-year bus or lorry licence.
+You cannot apply online if your name or title has changed.

 You must renew a photocard licence every 10 years - you’ll receive a reminder before your current licence ends.